wavemaker/docs/learn/how-tos/configuring-jws-and-opaque-security-providers.md

 [![](/learn/assets/security_provider_jws_property.png)](/learn/assets/security_provider_jws_property.png)

 9. Invoke an API by passing the ID token as a bearer token.
+To know how to pass ID token as bearer token, see [How to Pass Logged-In User ID/Access Tokens as Header](learn/how-tos/passing-id-access-tokens-as-header).

 :::note